litestar-org/litestar/CONTRIBUTING.md

 Note: if you want your terminal back use `docker compose up --detach` but then you will need to bring the docs down with `docker compose down` rather than ctrl+C.

+Another option is to build the docs locally: `poetry run tox -e docs`.
+The docs will reside under the `site/` directory.

 ### Writing and Editing Docs

 We welcome contributions that enhance / improve the content of the docs.
 Feel free to add examples, clarify text,